-The Office's non specialised assets have short useful lives and are measured at depreciated historical cost which is used as a surrogate for fair value.
+The Office's non-specialised assets have short useful lives and are measured at depreciated historical cost which is used as a surrogate for fair value.

-Capitalisation threshold (iii)
+(iii) Capitalisation threshold

 Property, plant, equipment (including computers and related IT equipment) and intangible assets costing \$5,000 and above individually (or forming part of a network costing more than \$5,000) are capitalised.